DeroMal/ALX-Webstack-Portfolio-Project/Hardware Source code/README.md

 # Arduino Sensor Data Sender

-This project contains two Arduino codes for fetching sensor data and sending it to a remote server using HTTPS POST requests.
+This repository contains two Arduino codes for fetching sensor data and sending it to a remote server using HTTPS POST requests.

 ## Description